-In the autumn of 2021, we surveyed 117 CEOs, COOs, and Chief Revenue Officers (CROs) to understand the commercial behaviors of both fast growing companies and slower growers.
-We asked them about their sales, marketing and customer service behaviors over the last 12 months and the next 12 months.
-Approximately half the respondents were from North American and half from the UK and Europe.
+In the autumn of 2021, we surveyed 117 CEOs, COOs, and Chief Revenue Officers (CROs) to understand the commercial behaviors of both fast-growing companies and slower growers.
+We asked them about their sales, marketing, and customer service behaviors over the last 12 months and the next 12 months.
+Approximately half the respondents were from North America and a half from the UK and Europe.

 They represented companies from a wide variety of industries:

 - Financial Services

 - Technology and Telecom

 Approximately half of the respondents were from the middle market or upper middle market companies and the other half were large-cap companies.
 For purposes of this analysis, we grouped survey respondents into three growth rate categories:

 - High growth companies >20% year over year